 A couple of years ago, a lady I know started a co-op with Country Life Natural Foods, which is based out of Minnesota.
 I began to order from there along with a group of other women.
 Orders of $500 have free shipping, so that is always the total amount we aim for.
 All I have to do is give her my order and drive to her house to pick it up.
 Country Life Natural Foods has some pretty great prices, so that is where I now buy organic hard wheat.
-Country Life Natural Foods also sells bulk beans, oats, dates, figs, nuts, oats, among other things as well.
-So now, I pretty much exclusively buy my grains from this co-op.
+Country Life Natural Foods also sells bulk beans, oats, dates, figs, and nuts, among other things.
+So now I pretty much exclusively buy my grains from this co-op.

-In some areas, people have available the Azure Standard co-op which is based out of Oregan.
+In some areas, people have available the Azure Standard co-op which is based out of Oregon.
 I have ordered from them before, but their prices were high for me.
 Depending on where you live, those might be very competitive prices.
-However, everything is a little cheaper in the Midwest so getting cheap prices for Oregon people was really expensive for me.
+However, everything is a little cheaper in the Midwest so getting prices that were cheap for Oregon, was still really expensive for me.

 UPDATE: I got on the Azure Standard website to grab a link for this post and found they had a great price on organic raw cheese.
 I signed up for the local drop again.

 Jovial Foods, Thrive Market, and Amazon

 Another grain that I like to buy, that I mentioned above, is einkorn.
 I have bought it from Jovial Foods, Amazon, and Thrive Market.
 Thrive Market is a great place to buy a whole bunch of healthy food supplies.
 I have a membership there that is $50 a year, but for the number of items I purchase, it is totally worth it.
 It saves me a ton of money, and sometimes has cheaper prices than Amazon, where I also have a prime account.